All Episodes

 Some of it, of course, is institutional, some of it's government, most of it's government.

-But some of it is these influencers who are just feeding into all of this fear and anxiety and really stripping these guys and saying, well, you don't have irrational fears that you can overcome.
+But some of it is these influencers who are just feeding into all this fear and anxiety and really stripping these guys and saying, well, you don't have irrational fears that you can overcome.

 It's realistic, man.

-And, you know, the government will crush you and the family courts will destroy you.
+All women are terrible and the government will crush you and the family courts will destroy you.

-And it's like, bro, that's really harsh.
+And it's like, bro, that's really hard.

-I feel like the younger generation lacks examples of failure.
+I feel like the younger generation lacks.

 We've had girls just as a joke call security on people and have them executed from malls.